 Immediately prior to his election as Recorder, Judge Montgomery engaged in the private practice of law for several years, as a partner in a law firm and focused his practice on advanced estate planning, real estate and business law.
 Judge Montgomery was a licensed title agent and founded and then sold a land title agency.
 In addition, he served as an assistant prosecutor for the Village of Hartford and a special assistant prosecutor for the City of Newark.

 Judge Montgomery earned his doctor of law (J.D.) degree from Capital University Law School in 1996, graduating with distinction, and earning membership in the Order of the Curia.
 He received the coveted American Jurisprudence Award for the highest grade in business associations II (corporation law).
 Judge Montgomery holds a bachelor's degree from Bowling Green State University, which he earned in 1989.
-Judge Montgomery is admitted to the Ohio bar and has completed judicial education from the Ohio Judicial College.
+Judge Montgomery is admitted to the Ohio bar and regularly completes judicial education from the Ohio Judicial College.